gentaro0404/Unit2-project/README.md

 ```
 ## Ouｔside deta
-From the raw data, make two lists, get the data from the school's server, divide the data into dictionary temperature and humidity, and obtain from the dictionary the Humidity and Temperature levels for each Local and Remote locations including mean, minimum, maximum, and median, The values of mean, standad deviation, minimum, maximum, and median are obtained from the dictionaries.
+Create two lists from the raw data, retrieve the data from the school's server, split the data into dictionary temperature and humidity, and retrieve the average, minimum, maximum, and median of humidity and temperature levels from the dictionary.

 ```.py
 from matplotlib import pyplot as plt